Jon Berti Preview, Player Props: Marlins vs. Nationals

-Jon Berti -- with a slugging percentage of .240 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, on September 1 at 7:05 PM ET.
+Jon Berti -- with a slugging percentage of .280 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins versus the Washington Nationals, with Josiah Gray on the hill, on September 3 at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Rays.
+He reached base in his only plate appearance in his most recent game against the Nationals.

 Jon Berti Game Info & Props vs. the Nationals